History of Pescara: Barbarian invasions

 The Byzantines retained coastal garrisons at Aternum, Ortona, Vicus Veneris, and Histonium, which resisted until the mid-7th century, generally maintaining a structure somewhat reminiscent of the ancient one, despite significant restructuring.
 Aternum finally fell in the last years of the 6th century.
 However, the settlement remained contested between the Byzantines of the Exarchate of Ravenna and the Lombards until the mid-7th century.
 The occupation of the Trabocchi Coast was definitively completed only after the failed military campaign of Emperor Constans II in 663.
 After landing in Italy and capturing Barium, Constans II attacked the Duchy of Benevento, which was momentarily undefended as Duke Grimoald, who had become King of the Lombards, had gone to Ticinum with his army to take possession of the kingdom and defend it from a simultaneous Frankish invasion from the north, leaving his son Romuald as duke.
 Grimoald, after repelling the Franks, returned from the north with his army of about thirty thousand men, defeating the Byzantines and preventing Constans II from conquering the entire duchy.
 This allowed the Lombard king, upon his victorious return, to capture the various Byzantine enclaves along the Trabocchi Coast with little resistance.
 The Lombards then systematically reoccupied the strongholds of Byzantine presence in the territory and divided the Abruzzo region into seven gastaldates: Marsica, Valva, Amiternum, Forcona, Aprutium, Pinna, and Histonium.

-The barbarian rule was harsh, driven by a spirit of conquest and plunder, as evidenced by archaeological traces of a large fire in the city following its fall.
+The barbarian rule was harsh, driven by a spirit of domination and plunder, as evidenced by archaeological traces of a large fire in the city following its fall.
 This is also recounted in the Passion (the legend of the martyrdom) of Cetteus: Aternum was entrusted to two Lombard soldiers, Alais (or Alagiso) and Umblo (or Umblone), who oppressed it with abuses and murders.
 They are attributed with the murder of Cetteus, the patron saint of Pescara and bishop of the town at the time.
 Accused by the Arian Lombards of being complicit in a Nicene Byzantine plot to recapture Aternum, he was thrown from the marble bridge with a stone tied around his neck on 13 June 597.
 There is scant information about the following centuries, during which the settlement, significantly depopulated and with all urban infrastructure in ruins, experienced a period of great decline, as did most cities in the region.
 This is suggested by archaeological evidence showing a return to huts and houses made of wood and raw clay, and the abandonment of large portions of the urban center.